YPSH-DGC/YPSH/README.md

 ## AutoBuild (for Binary Version)
 Pylo builds are automated using GitHub Actions.

+### Dashboard
 You can view the build status at [Build Status Dashboard](https://pylo.build.diamondgotcat.net/)

+#### Regarding time zones on the dashboard

+During daylight saving time (from the second Sunday in March to the first Sunday in November), the time zone is displayed as UTC-4, and for other periods, UTC-5 is used.

 ### AutoBuild V1
 AutoBuild V1 is a tri-platform build automation that uses PyInstaller.